compere

-About Compere
+About

 What it is

-Compere is an open-source project from Skelf-Research.
+compere is an open-source project from Skelf Research.
 It ships as a Python 3.11+ package on PyPI (pip install compere) and as a FastAPI server with an interactive /docs endpoint.
 The same code can be embedded as a library or run as a service backed by SQLite (default) or PostgreSQL.

 What is actually inside